Last update: 18.06.2025

 • No branded experience, generic or unbranded checkout pages reduce customer trust and engagement and miss the opportunity to reinforce the brand.

 It was clear to everyone that customers expect a seamless, transparent checkout with clear pricing, multiple delivery choices, and a trustworthy experience.
-The retailers who are optimising their checkout, offering real-time shipping rates, dynamic carrier selection, and a branded journey are experiencing significantly higher conversions and fewer post-purchase complaints.
+The retailers who are optimizing their checkout, offering real-time shipping rates, dynamic carrier selection, and a branded journey are experiencing significantly higher conversions and fewer post-purchase complaints.

 5. Cross-border challenges - the complexity of global expansion